tsandefer/dsi_capstone_2/README.md

 |p-val| 1.1e-171 |

-This p-value is very close to zero, and we can reject the null at the 99% confidence level, given the observed data and other assumptions holding true.
+This p-value is very close to zero, allowing us to reject the null hypothesis at the 99% confidence level, given the observed data and that other assumptions hold true.

-Thus, the evidence suggests that using a Doc2Vec model to infer vector representations of annotations and lyrics could be effective in determining whether or not annotations are relevant to the lyrics they're describing.
+Therefore, this evidence suggests that using a Doc2Vec model to infer vector representations of annotations and lyrics could be effective in determining whether or not annotations are relevant to the lyrics they're describing.

+It's important to note that this particular hypothesis test is done to determine whether the means of the cosine similarities for the true-match and the false-match pairs are statistically different from each other, when doc2vec DocVectors are obtained from a model trained on the preferred specifications (outlined above).
+This shows that it is possible obtain the results we hoped to find, using Doc2Vec, but it doesn't necessarily prove that they are reliable or that it is truly measuring the difference in meaning across these lyric-annotation pairs.
+It merely shows that there is more work to be done!

 [Back to Top](#Table-of-Contents)